MAP Test Reading

 • RIT range: 205-210

 Janet and Ben went to the mall.
 Janet tried on a shirt.
-"It looks nice on you," said Ben, but Janet disagreed and decided to look for something else.
+“It looks nice on you,” said Ben, but Janet disagreed and decided to look for something else.
 Ben was looking for a new pair of pants.
-He tried on several pairs but didn't like any of them enough.
+He tried on several pairs but did not like any of them enough.
 He put the pants back on the shelf.
-Janet found a dress that she liked so she bought it.
+Janet found a dress that she liked, so she bought it.

 Which of the following do Janet and Ben have in common in the story?
 Choose two answers.